Henry Hoskins

 Appeared as sole counsel to successfully strike out a claim for some £30m regarding alleged agreements to transfer shares in Taleveras Group (a Nigerian oil and gas group) and to share its profits.
 The claim was struck out on the grounds that it was a collateral attack on ongoing proceedings in Nigeria and therefore an abuse of process, Nigeria was the forum conveniens for the claim, and in any event the particulars disclosed no reasonable grounds for bringing the claim.

-• Appeared as sole counsel in the Commercial Court for Flyington Freighters Ltd in an application for security for costs, relating to its claim against Airbus for misrepresentation and for breach of an agreement for the sale of twelve freighter aircraft.
+Appeared as sole counsel (against Sonia Tolaney KC) in the Commercial Court for Flyington Freighters Ltd in an application for security for costs, relating to its claim against Airbus for misrepresentation and for breach of an agreement for the sale of twelve freighter aircraft.

-• Appeared for the Post Office to make an emergency interim application in the High Court to stay the enforcement of a writ of execution.
+Appeared as sole counsel for the Post Office to make an emergency interim application in the High Court to stay the enforcement of a writ of execution.

 Appeared as sole counsel in the High Court to obtain interim orders for the preservation, delivery up, and provision of further information in respect of a Lamborghini Aventador and several other luxury cars.